 Bulletproof originates from Bulletproof Diesel, a parts and service shop in Mesa, Arizona.
 Bulletproof Diesel became famous making aftermarket EGR (Exhaust Gas Recirculation) coolers for Powerstroke 6.0L Diesels.
-They’ve since added aftermarket oil coolers, fuel injection control modules (FICMs), water pumps, and other aftermarket parts.
+They’ve since added aftermarket oil coolers, fuel injection control modules (FICMs), water pumps, and other 6.0 powerstroke accessories.

-But quickly Bulletproof Diesel lost control of their branding and “Bulletproof” generically referred to an upgraded 6.0 engine kit, often consisting of a built motor.
+But quickly Bulletproof Diesel lost control of their branding and “Bulletproof” generically refers to an upgraded 6.0 engine kit, often consisting of a built motor.

-The 6.0L Backstory — What went wrong at Ford
+The 6.0L Backstory — Why We Need Bulletproof Diesel, (or what went wrong at Ford)

 2003-2007 Ford 6.0L diesel engines have a bad reputation.
 Many early customers suffered blown head gaskets and sought Ford’s help under warranty.
 Ford dealerships replaced the head gaskets only to have the engines melt down again.
 The “6.0Ls are junk” myth began.

-When Ford engineers took a step back, they realized the head gaskets were simply the breaking point in a chain of failures that started back with the oil cooler.
+But when Ford engineers took a step back, they realized the head gaskets were simply the breaking point in a chain of failures that started back with the oil cooler.
 Ford built the factory oil cooler with very small channels.
-The smaller the channels, the more cooling capacity with a similarly high propensity to clog.
+The smaller the channels, the more cooling capacity.
+But small channels also clog with debris.
 As particulates built up from the sand-casted parts, coolant passages block in the oil cooler.

-For the final straw, the cylinder head pressure with the additional water is so high that the cylinder heads float and the head gasket is destroyed.
+For the final straw, cylinder head pressures raise trying to combust water.
+The cylinder heads float and the head gasket is destroyed.

-“Bulletproof” took on a life of its own on internet forums.
-The internet forum intelligencia claims to have “Bulletproof” definitions, but they are all varied.
-(We stay away from using “Bulletproof” or “Bulletproofed” at all.)
+Internet forums gave “Bulletproof” a life of its own.
+The internet forum intelligencia claims “Bulletproof” definitions, but they are all varied.
+(And because of the confusion, we stay away from using “Bulletproof” or “Bulletproofed” in our marketing.)

-Bulletproof Diesel’s latest definition is to replace 4 out of 5 of the following…
+Bulletproof Diesel’s latest definition to qualify as a Bulletproofed 6.0 is to replace 4 out of 5 of the following…

 - Bulletproof Remote Oil Cooler